-- 3. In addition, the overlay should address the following: - a.
-Appropriate Signage - Permitted Uses (incentivize the review and approval process for desired uses and development forms) including the review process for upper story residential and accessory dwelling units - c.
-Prohibited Uses - d.
-Commercial Open Space Design - e.
-Building Orientation, Fenestration, and Design - f.
+b.
+Permitted Uses (incentivize the review and approval process for desired uses and development forms) including the review process for upper story residential and accessory dwelling units a.
+Appropriate Signage c.
+Prohibited Uses d.
+Commercial Open Space Design e.
+Building Orientation, Fenestration, and Design f.
 Encourage parking that is located behind or to the side of buildings.
-Assess and amend parking requirements to ensure required capacity is in-line with the goals of each commercial area, and that appropriate landscaped islands are required - g.
+Assess and amend parking requirements to ensure required capacity is in-line with the goals of each commercial area, and that appropriate landscaped islands are required g.
 Landscaping and buffer standards that provide for a suitable transition from commercial districts to neighborhoods.
-Align landscaping and signage requirements to ensure that investment in the corridor results in a positive image and character - h.
-Create more efficient and predictable review and approval processes and expedited review for projects that meet development objectives beyond the base zoning requirements - i.
-Amend residential and commercial standards so that they reflect the intended character of the corridor in different areas - j.
+Align landscaping and signage requirements to ensure that investment in the corridor results in a positive image and character h.
+Create more efficient and predictable review and approval processes and expedited review for projects that meet development objectives beyond the base zoning requirements i.
+Amend residential and commercial standards so that they reflect the intended character of the corridor in different areas j.
 Consistently enforce maintenance and appearance standards, especially for vacant properties that are most at risk to deterioration